pireactor/main-site/README.md

 └── package.json
 ```

 Astro looks for `.astro` or `.md` files in the `src/pages/` directory.
 Each page is exposed as a route based on its file name.
 There's nothing special about `src/components/`, but that's where we like to put any Astro/React/Vue/Svelte/Preact components or layouts.
 Any static assets, like images, can be placed in the `public/` directory.

-## 🧞 Commands

-All commands are run from the root of the project, from a terminal:
+## 🧞 Commands -  run from the root of the project, from a terminal:

 | Command           | Action                                       |
 | :---------------- | :------------------------------------------- |